gould-ann/notes/README.md

 # notes
-notes for things in general
+notes for things in general (classes... talks... clubs...)